 A premises license does not authorize carrying a handgun outside the licensed premises.

 Even with a valid carry license, you may not bring a firearm into a sensitive location under Penal Law 265.01-e.
+The one exception is the enjoined place-of-worship category, where carry is allowed unless the congregation or owner prohibits it.

 New York imposes a duty to retreat outside the home; the Castle exception applies in your dwelling (Penal Law 35.15).
 There is no stand-your-ground.